 – Packing tape: Use a strong tape to secure the boxes and prevent them from opening.

 1. Prepare the Box: Begin by reinforcing the bottom of the box with extra tape for added security.
 Line the bottom of the box with crumpled packing paper or a layer of bubble wrap to create a cushioning bed for the plates.
+Once your plates are wrapped and boxed, knowing how to organise moving boxes efficiently will help keep your kitchen items safe throughout the journey.
+Once your plates are wrapped, our full guide on how to pack moving boxes explains how to layer and seal each box correctly.

 2. Wrap Each Plate: Take each plate and wrap it individually with packing paper.
 For extra protection, you can wrap the paper-wrapped plates again in bubble wrap.
 Ensure the entire plate is covered and secure the wrapping with tape.

 3. Stack Plates Vertically: Contrary to common practice, plates are less likely to break when packed on their edges, similar to how vinyl records are stored.
 Place each wrapped plate vertically in the box.
 This orientation reduces the pressure on the plates if there’s any impact during the move.
+For a broader overview, our guide to packing household items for moving covers every room from kitchen to bedroom.

 4. Add Extra Padding: Once you have a layer of vertically stacked plates, add another layer of crumpled packing paper or bubble wrap on top before starting another row.
 This extra padding helps absorb any additional shocks.